vripoche/presentation-bdd/README.md

 * __Feature:__ Password recovering by email with page to create new one
 * __Behaviors:__
     * It should send email with password recovery link page inside
-    * It should create new password if token and new passord are correct
+    * It should create new password if token and new password are correct
     * It should expire token after 15 minutes

 ## Example: decimal to roman numerals converter for headlines in a word processor